 We originally wanted a Harbour View apartment, but they had sold out on our dates, so we booked a one-bedroom with balcony – but when we got there we discovered the team had upgraded us to a two-bedroom Harbour view room which was fantastic.

-Definitely go for the Harbour View if you can manage it, one of the other fun things to do in Newcastle is to sit and watch the massive cargo ships sailing in and out of the harbour – and this gives you the change to do that from bed (or your balcony).
+Definitely go for the Harbour View if you can manage it, one of the other fun things to do in Newcastle is to sit and watch the massive cargo ships sailing in and out of the harbour – and this gives you the chance to do that from bed (or your balcony).
 Look at that view!

 As well as the two bedrooms, you also get a full kitchen and laundry – plus a large lounge and dining table.